Closer than Close (Rosie Gaines song)

 "Closer than Close" is a song by American musician Rosie Gaines, a former singer in Prince's band the New Power Generation.
+It is co-written by Gaines with Dana Bailey and Francis Jules.
 After being released in 1995 as a track on her fifth album of the same name (1995), bootlegs of garage mixes started appearing.
 This started a two-year mission by Glaswegian house and garage indie label Big Bang Records to release the track properly in 1997.
 It peaked at number four in the UK and number six on the US Billboard Hot Dance Club Play chart.
 "Closer than Close" is Gaines' most successful song to date, and widely considered as a club classic.

 Background and release

 After her solo debut in 1985, recording/performing with the Curtis Ohlson Band from 1987 to 1989 and doing other projects, singer Rosie Gaines joined Prince & the New Power Generation.
 She continued afterwards as a solo artist/session singer and released her fifth album, Closer than Close in 1995 before she was dropped from Motown Records.
 Two years later, a remix of the title track from the album was released as a single by Big Bang Records, after it had appeared on bootlegs.
 It was highly successful in the UK, reaching number four on the UK Singles Chart in May 1997.

 "We knew it was a good record but exactly how well it did was a complete surprise.
 The speed garage angle was a tag that was put on Rosie Gaines by DJs and clubbers.
 It wasn't a case of us putting the record out to exploit a growing scene."

 — —Big Bang head of A&R Scott Gibson talking to Music Week about the song.

 Additionally, it peaked at number 11 in Ireland, number 23 in Iceland and number 36 in New Zealand.
 On the Eurochart Hot 100, the single peaked at number 14.
 It was produced by DJ Hippie Torrales and Mark Mendoza and has sold over 8 million units worldwide.
 "Closer than Close" went on to become a huge club favorite and earned Gaines a MOBO Award for Best International Single at the '97 Awards show, beating off the likes of Puff Daddy, R. Kelly and Tina Moore.
 A music video was made to accompany the remix, featuring Gaines performing in a club.